jerzy-n/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/EXTENDED_USE.md

 If more than a single SU is needed, in case SU utilization constantly sits above a high (>~75%) utilization, jobs can be scaled manually, see: <https://docs.microsoft.com/azure/stream-analytics/stream-analytics-streaming-unit-consumption>.

 Jobs can be auto scaled based on usage using custom auto scale, for more details see: <https://docs.microsoft.com/azure/stream-analytics/stream-analytics-autoscale>.

+### Azure Anomaly Detection scaling

+The template creates only one Anomaly Detector for Univariate Anomaly Detection.
+The resource is deployed in Free(F0) price tier and is capable of a maximum of 10 API calls per second.
+If setup requires more than this, then the resource pricing tier needs to be changed to Standard(S0).
+For more information about quotas and limits, please refer to [Anomaly Detector service quotas and limits](https://learn.microsoft.com/en-us/azure/cognitive-services/anomaly-detector/service-limits)